 The easiest way is with the Platinum Card® from American Express – not the co-branded Delta American Express Card.

 This card opens more lounge doors than any premium credit card on the market.
 So long as you’re flying Delta that day, you can just show your Platinum card and your boarding pass, and get in.
-You can bring additional guests, but it will cost you: Each guest costs $39.
+You can bring additional guests, but it will cost you: After a hike in February 2023, each guest costs $50.

 Click Here to learn more about the Platinum Card® from American Express.